IBM-Cloud/docs/services/appid/about.md

 # About {{site.data.keyword.appid_short_notm}}
 {: #gettingstarted}

 With {{site.data.keyword.appid_full}} developers can secure and add authentication to their {{site.data.keyword.Bluemix}} apps, with a few lines of code.
-Developers can also manage user specific data to build personalized app experiences.
+Developers can also manage user-specific data to build personalized app experiences.
 {:shortdesc}